Lake Ōnoke: Geography

 Lake Ōnoke is a coastal lake located around 30 km east-southeast of Wellington city centre and 9 km south-southwest of Alsops Bay of Lake Wairarapa.
 The lake is around 1.5 m deep with an area of around 6.3 km2.
 It extends around 3.2 km along the coast parallel to Palliser Bay and around 2.7 km inland.

-The lake is mainly fed by the Ruamahanga River, but the Turanganui River and some streams also flow into the lake.
+The lake is mainly fed by the Ruamāhanga River, but the Tūranganui River and some streams also flow into the lake.
 The lake has an ocean outlet to Palliser Bay at its southeastern end.
 The Lake Ōnoke spit, separating the lake from the ocean, is only 200 to 300 m wide and 3.5 km long.

 The lake becomes noticeably shallower over the years.
 It was shown by studies from 1994 and 2010, in which it was found that the silting up with sediments amounts to an average of 12.5 mm per year.
 The lake has an average pH of 7.6.